Ragged Clown

 In this poem, Byron uses words and phrases to describe one of his many paramours and each phrase captures a data point about the woman and what she means to Byron.
 Combining these phrases into a poem, Byron tells us that he has met a beautiful woman and she reminds him of a cloudless night.
 The experience has meaning to Byron and, referring back to my definition of information, Byron conveys the meaning to us via a collection of data points.

 We are currently seeing Byron’s poem on a computer screen or, perhaps, on a printed page but we can also hear the poem spoken aloud and we can store it in the indentations of a CD ROM.
 At one point, the poem existed only in the brain of Lord Byron.
 The poem itself seems to exist independently of any particular medium.
-In a similar way, other examples of information — Pythagoras’s Theorem, Beethoven’s Fifth Symphony and the adventures of the Italian plumbers in Super Mario Bros — can be reproduced on papyrus, played on a kazoo or enjoyed on a Nintendo Wii.
+In a similar way, other kinds of information — Pythagoras’s Theorem, Beethoven’s Fifth Symphony and the adventures of the Italian plumbers in Super Mario Bros — can be reproduced on papyrus, played on a kazoo or enjoyed on a Nintendo Wii.
 They share with Byron’s poem the ability to be transmitted via or stored on several different media.
 This raises questions about the nature of information and how it is related to the physical world and I will begin my investigation with Descartes’s conception of the mind.

 The relationship between information and the medium it is stored on is similar to the relationship between a computer program (the software) and the computer it runs on (the hardware).
 A computer program is a sequence of instructions for a computer to execute and, just as Byron’s poem can exist as either writing on a page or as vibrations in the air, a computer program can exist on a variety of media.
 It requires a computer to execute but the program itself can take several different forms.